In this article, I’ll even show you how to draw freckles from scratch in Photoshop.

 If you can’t see the names of your brushes, open the menu and choose “Large List”.

 Once you’ve selected one of your freckle brushes, select Shape Dynamics in the Brush tab and increase the Size Jitter and Angle Jitter all the way.
 You’ll see the brush change in the preview window.

 Then, go to Scattering and slide Scatter to the right too.
 And finally, go to Transfer and slide Flow Jitter also to the right.

 Step 4: Create Freckles

 Click on the layer mask and use shortcut Cmd + I (Ctrl + I for Windows).
-This will change the mask colour to black.
+This will change the mask color to black.

 Select one of your brushes.
 Set it to white and start painting.
 Make sure the layer mask is selected and set the Flow of the brush to 100%.

 You can also change the darkness of the freckles at any time by adjusting the Curves layer.

 Step 5: Use a Second Method for a more natural effect

 To make your freckles appear more natural, add different freckles using one of the other brushes.
 Make some darker and some lighter.

 You can also use another technique to add some different freckles.